xiaoxiae/slama.dev/photograpy.md

 order: 5
 ---

 Below is a galery of some of the nicer photos that I've taken.
-All of them had been compressed to around 512kb to be web-usable.
+All of them had been compressed to around 10% JPG quality to be web-usable.
 If you'd like the originals, click on the photos.

-None of the photos are copyrighted in any, way so feel free to use them however you wish 🙂!
+None of the photos are copyrighted in any way, so feel free to use them however you wish 🙂!

 ---